RB74/assessment-thoughtful.ai/README.md

 ## Overview
 This project is written in TypeScript, I added a small extra setup to support compilation and testing.
 I used a standard tsconfig.json to compile the TypeScript source into a dist/ directory.
-For testing, I leveraged Node22's built-in test runner to support assertions and coverage.
+For testing, I leveraged Node 22's built-in test runner to support assertions and coverage.
 This approache keeps the solution lightweight, dependency-free, and easy to run with a single command.

-Approaches for extra setup:
-* initialized TypeScript
-* compiled the .ts file into dist/
-* added a small test/ directory with Node’s native test files

 Extra Setup Included